chatsagnik/Signed/README.md

 Real Time Translation of Sign Language to English

 1. Setting Up the environment.
-  a.
-Set up an anaconda environment as `Python 3.5.6`.
+  * Set up an anaconda environment as `Python 3.5.6`.
-  b.
-Activate the said environment.
+  * Activate the said environment.

 2. Use command prompt or anaconda prompt to setup environment by using `install_packages.txt`.
 ```pip3 install_packages.txt```